neulab/newlang-tech/speech-synthesis/README.md

 #### c) Acronyms
 You might have  acronyms like *USA* in your utterances.
 You might want to change the text to how it is pronounced in your language.
 For example in my language I would change:
-> She travelled to USA -- She travelled to yu es eh"
+> She travelled to USA -- She travelled to yu es e"
 #### d) Quotation marks
 Quotation marks may appear in your direct speech sentences eg
 > ( eng_003 "She said, "Make sure you escape quotation marks!"" )